mozilla/addons-linter/README.md

 addons-linter my-addon.zip
 ```

-Alternatively you can point it at a directory:
+Alternatively, you can point it at a directory:

 ```
 addons-linter my/package/dir